ehweiss38/miTinerary-official/README.md

 Welcome to miTinerary!

-This is an algorithmic-travel planning app, inspired by me trying to plan a family-vacation to Europe.
+This is an algorithmic-travel planning app, inspired by my trying to plan a family-vacation to Europe.
 I had a decent idea of a few destinations I wanted to visit, but was overwhelmed by the number of countries and cities we could stop at.

 The idea of this app, is that by providing two endpoints, a trip (or itinerary) will be generated between them.
 Users are able to specify however many stops they